165 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 163 Beacon to the east and 167 Beacon to the west.

 Ellen Bottomley married in January of 1942 to Arthur Fiedler, the noted conductor of the Boston Pops Orchestra.
 Prior to their marriage, he had lived in an apartment at 235 Commonwealth.
 After their marriage, they lived in Brookline.

-George Bottomley, a physician, married in October of 1944 to Lydia Fuller of 150 Beacon.
+George Bottomley, a physician, married in October of 1944 to Lydia Fuller of 150 Beacon, the daughter of former Governor Alvan Tufts Fuller and Viola (Davenport) Fuller.
 After their marriage, they lived in Rye Beach, New Hampshire (he was stationed at the Portsmouth Naval Hospital).

 John Bottomley, an insurance executive, married in November of 1945 to Helen Catherine Oehmann.
 After their marriage, they lived in Brookline.

-James Bottomley, an accountant and later bursar of Boston University, married in November of 1948 to Mrs. Mary (Harrington) Rolf.
+James Bottomley, an accountant and later bursar of Boston University, married in November of 1948 to Mary Bernice (Harrington) Rolf, the widow of Carl Francis Rolf, a Springfield, Massachusetts, police officer killed in November of 1938 during a vice squad raid.
 After their marriage, they lived in Jamaica Plain.

 Mary Bottomley continued to live at 165 Beacon until her death in May of 1963.
-Her unmarried daughter, May, lived with her until the early1960s.
+Her unmarried daughter, May, lived with her until the mid-1950s, when she moved to New York to become a hospital administrator.

-On March 16, 1964, 165 Beacon was acquired by Rose Rochelle, trustee of the Rochelle Realty Trust.
+On March 16, 1964, 165 Beacon was acquired from Mary Bottomley’s estate by Rose Rochelle, trustee of the Rochelle Realty Trust.

 Rose Rochelle (Goldberg) Levin Glazer Bornstein was the former wife of Reuben Levin and Max L. Glazer.
 She was a retired pianist and entertainer who performed as (and legally changed her name to) Rose Rochelle.
 She had married in the early 1960s to Morris Bornstein, after which she was known as Rose Bornstein.
 He died or they separated by 1965.
 She owned and lived in an apartment house at 273 Beacon, and also owned several other apartment buildings and lodging houses in the Back Bay and South End.
 In 1965, she would briefly own 163 Beacon.